 • Exclusive Taxable Use: ITC is fully available.

-Common Use: ITC must be reversed on a proportionate basis based on usage for taxable versus exempt supplies.
+Common Use: ITC must be reversed on a proportionate basis in the proportion of taxable and exempt supplies.

 Mechanism for Reversal:

-Businesses should maintain a detailed list of capital goods used for both taxable and exempt purposes.
+Businesses should maintain a detailed list of capital goods used for both taxable and exempted supplies.

-The ITC on these goods can be claimed in full initially, but a proportionate reversal will occur monthly based on the turnover ratio for the exempt and taxable supplies.
+The ITC on these goods can be claimed fully initially, but proportionate reversal will occur monthly basis in proportion of exempted and taxable turnover.

-Over a period of 60 months (the estimated life of capital goods), 1/60th of the ITC must be reversed each month based on the proportion of exempt sales.
+Over a period of 60 months (the estimated life of capital goods), 1/60th of the ITC must be reversed each month based on the proportion of exempted supplies.

 Conclusion